-What’s a South Jersey boy doing writing about Chattanooga and Tennessee?
+What’s a boy from South Jersey doing writing about Chattanooga and Tennessee?
 I don’t always have a clear answer to that question.
-I can tell you that I lived in the Chattanooga area for over seven years, from 2005-2012, but my infatuation with its history didn’t begin until a few years after.
-In 2014 my new found interest prompted me to start Picnooga on Facebook, sharing historical photographs of the Chattanooga area.
-That turned into a larger effort to crowdsource, then crowdfund an archive of Chattanooga history from scratch, creating a higher level of access to Chattanooga history at no cost through the internet.
-3,500+ old photographs, pieces of paper ephemera, and 3D artifacts later, the hobby regularly is a full-time effort.
-I also helped by crowdfunding the digitization of over 30,000 of pages of Chattanooga’s newspapers in public domain in partnership with ChattanoogaHistory.com and the Tennessee State Library and Archives.
+However, I did reside in the Chattanooga area for seven years, from 2005-2012, but my infatuation with the area’s history didn’t begin until a few years after I left.
+In 2014 my new found interest prompted me to start Picnooga on Facebook, sharing historical photographs of Chattanooga.
+The Facebook page turned into a larger effort to crowdsource, then crowdfund an archive of Chattanooga history from scratch, creating a higher level of access to Chattanooga history at no cost through the internet.
+3,700+ old photographs, paper ephemera, and 3D artifacts later, the hobby has become a full-time effort.
+I also helped to crowdfund the digitization of over 30,000 of pages of Chattanooga’s newspapers in public domain in partnership with ChattanoogaHistory.com and the Tennessee State Library and Archives.

-My professional background has been in digital and traditional marketing up until a few years ago.
-I’ve been sidetracked into another direction involving old things and am looking for a full-time history position in marketing, administration, or social media.
+For the past twenty years, my professional background has been in digital and traditional marketing.
+A few years back my career path was sidetracked, but am currently looking for a full-time history position in marketing, administration, or social media.

 This website is an extension of my personal interests.
-I plan to use it as a space to exhibit local history, but also Tennessee history.
+I plan to use it as a space to exhibit local history, Tennessee history, and history elsewhere when the opportunity arises.
 Initially, the content will be Chattanooga area heavy, but in time I hope to balance it out with stories, artifacts, and historical places from around the state.